News from FBC

 8:30 & 10:30am

-Children's Programing During Both Gatherings
+Children's Programming During Both Gatherings

-Middle School Message (during 10:30am message)
+Middle School (6th-8th grade) Message During 10:30am Sermon

 Join us at 8:30am (traditional worship) or 10:30am (modern worship).